bullno1/reload.mk/README.md

 To avoid having to type `make reload` all the time, use `make auto-reload`.
 You need to have `inotify-tools` installed for this command to work.

+An example project can be found at https://github.com/bullno1/reload.mk-example.

 Configuration
 -------------